MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 * Result (boolean) - Returns true if there are no errors related to this command.

+### GetListOfAudioClips
+Obtains a list of the default system audio clips currently stored on Misty.

+Endpoint: GET api/audio/clips

+Parameters
+- None

+Return Values
+* Result (array) - Returns an array of audio clip information.
+Each item in the array contains the following:
+   * Name (string) - The name of the audio clip.
+   * Duration (double) - The length of time the audio clip plays.
+   * Location (string) - The location of the clip in the file directory.

 ### GetListOfAudioFiles
 Obtains a list of default and user-uploaded audio files currently stored on Misty.